Teaching English in Qatar

 Qatar is a tiny country, which means there are fewer jobs compared to the rest of the Gulf.
 But if you are considering teaching English in Qatar, jobs in Qatar usually require higher than average qualifications and experience.

 It really depends on your qualifications for teaching English in Qatar.
 If you can find a job in the first place, you’ll need a relevant Bachelor’s degree at the bare minimum.
 Some employers ask for a Master’s degree, a CELTA (or equivalent) with at least 3-5 years of teaching experience.

 The highest demand for teaching English in Qatar is for business professionals and children.
 Typically, you can find jobs in private language schools, large private companies, and universities/international schools.

-Qatar and the Gulf countries in general have some of the highest salaries for English teachers.
-The average monthly salary for English teachers in Qatar is anywhere from $1,600 – 4,000 USD (5,800 – 14,600 QAR).
+Qatar and the Gulf countries, in general, have some of the highest salaries for English teachers.
+The average monthly salary for English teachers in Qatar is anywhere from $1,600 to 4,000 USD (5,800 – 14,600 QAR).